-At December 31, 2021, the Company's investment in Eloro Resources Ltd. ("Eloro") with a fair value of \$8,800,000 (see page 1, Investment in Eloro Resources Ltd.).
+At June 30, 2022, the Company has an investment in Eloro Resources Ltd. ("Eloro") with a fair value of \$7,150,000.
 The Company has classified the investment in Eloro as a long-term asset as it does not expect to realize the investment within the next 12 months.

 The continued operation of the Company is dependent upon the Company's ability to secure equity financing to meet its existing obligations and finance the acquisition, exploration and development of mineral resource properties.
 The Company is actively seeking to raise the necessary equity financing, however, there can be no assurance that additional equity financing will be available.
+As a result, there is material uncertainty that may cast significant doubt about the Company's ability to continue as a going concern.